Synerty/synerty-peek/docs/README.rst

 *   Reactive / observable data transport using Synerty Vortex.
     (Synerty's observable, routable, data serialisation and transport library)

-*   Reactive framework, using Twisted
+*   Reactive framework, using:

+    *   Twisted

 *   A web based user and admin site, using: